Keluaa/Kokkos.jl/lib/kokkos_wrapper/README.md

  - `Kokkos::subview`
    - `SUBVIEW_DIMS`: comma-separated list of target dimensions of subviews.
      Defaults to `VIEW_DIMENSIONS`.

-Two macros control the compilation:
- - `COMPLETE_BUILD`: if `1`, then all variables above are ignored and every possible function has all of its variations compiled (restrained to the enabled execution and memory spaces) in the main wrapper library.
-   Compilation time can be very long (>40 min for `Kokkos::deep_copy` alone with Cuda enabled)
- - `WRAPPER_BUILD`: defined when compiling the wrapper library, undefined otherwise

 While debugging, you can use functions in `printing_utils.h` to print any type or any `TList` with no type-mangling.